 Evergreen or Episodic Podcast?

-You'll need to choose if your podcast will be evergreen, episodic, interview, or solo.
-Evergreen episodes are episodes that you don't need to listen to in order when you're starting to listen to a show.
+You must choose whether your podcast will be evergreen, episodic, interview, or solo.
+Evergreen episodes are episodes you don't need to listen to in order when you're starting to listen to a show.
 You can listen to them in any order, as it does not matter for your listener to understand your content.
 Episodic podcast episodes are episodes that your listener needs to listen to so that the content makes sense and is understandable.

 Recording Your Podcast Episodes

 Next, you'll want to publish your new episodes by scheduling them on the podcast host that you have chosen.
 Popular podcast hosts include Libsyn, Podbean, and Buzzsprout.
-I always recommend going with a paid podcast player as many free podcast player platforms have crashed and burned, leaving indie producers scrambling to put their podcast on another platform.
+I always recommend going with a paid podcast player, as many free podcast player platforms have crashed and burned, leaving indie producers scrambling to put their podcasts on another platform.

 How To Submit Your Podcast to Apple Podcasts